Visha0000/exoplanet-classifier-nasa-challenge/README.md

-# Exoplanet Classifier: NASA Space Apps Challenge
+#A World Away: Hunting for Exoplanets with AI ( NASA Space Apps Challenge)
 Classifies Kepler exoplanet data using a PyTorch MLP model.

 ## Team Information